stdombek/docs/content/en/docs/Access/Check out/checkout.md

 You can find the patron by either:

 *   Scanning / entering the barcode provided by the patron.
-*   Using the Patron Look-up function.
+*   Using the Patron look-up function.

 Locate the patron using a barcode:

 1. Either scan the barcode on the patron's library card, or enter the patron barcode number.
 2. Click **Enter**.
 Patron details are displayed.

-Locate the patron using the Patron Look-up function:
+Locate the patron using the Patron look-up function:

 1. In the Scan patron card pane, click **Patron look-up**.
 2. In the **Select User** dialog, in the **User search** box, enter part or all of the patron's name, email, or username.